kmeaton/RNASeq_Workshop/README.md

 sbatch fastqc.sh
 ```

+This should take just a couple of minutes to run.
 When the script is done running, take a look at the output.
 You'll have to download the reports to your local machine.
 Open a terminal on your __local machine__ and type the following:
 ```shell
 scp -r [user]@epyc.simcenter.utc.edu:~/raw_reports/*.html ~/Desktop/
 ```